shutter-network/shutter-docs/docs/protocol/api/integrating_api_llm_friendly.md

 ### Can I use my own address for identity registration?

 Yes.
 By default, the API uses the account address to compute the identity.
 If you prefer to use your own address, register directly with the registry contract.

+### How do event-based triggers differ from time-based triggers?

+Time-based triggers release decryption keys after a future timestamp.
+Event-based triggers release keys when Keypers observe an on-chain event that matches your ETD.
+Both flows use the same encryption and decryption steps.
+What changes is how availability of the decryption key is determined.

 * * * * *